LangilleLab/DalMUG/_posts/2019-1-14-function-disease-biorxiv.md

 ### Summary
 This pre-print was motivated by two trends:

-(1) Microbiome studies normally focus on single diseases and (2) Most meta-analyses of microbiome studies have focused on taxa
+1. Microbiome studies normally focus on single diseases
+2. Most meta-analyses of microbiome studies have focused on taxa

 To address these limitations, Armour et al. analyzed over 2000 metagenomics samples from 8 studies, which represented a range of diseases.
 Our journal club enjoyed reading this pre-print since we believe more meta-analyses are needed in this area.
 There were a number of sections that we believe could be clarified or could benefit from further analyses; since this is a pre-print hopefully the feedback below is helpful!